dtleal/gwtk_data_handler/README.md

 An awesome Pizza Place

+# API Documentation
+We use swagger to documentation our API.
+The swagger provides all information we need to use our routes

 ## How its work
 This project is a Clean-Architecture based.
 We have 3 important layers
 1. Frameworks: responsible for all interactions with the external world